bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 The details include:

 * A short and a full description of the app.
-* Screenshots of the app, arranged by the different supported devices.
+* Screenshots and feature graphics of the app, arranged by the different supported devices.
 * Metadata such as version number, size, version code, SDK version, and so on.
 The exact parameters depend on the type of the app.

+### Adding screenshots or feature graphics

+To add screenshots or feature graphics to your app details page:

+1. Open the **Details** page in Ship.
+2. Go to **Screenshots** or **Feature Graphic**, depending on what you want to upload.
+3. Drag and drop a file OR click **Browse files** and select the ones you wish to upload.